Things to do in Adelaide and surrounds this WINTER

 A little further, just 50 minute north east of Adelaide, is the Barossa…an internationally-acclaimed wine region encompassing the towns of Tanunda, Angaston and Nuriootpa.
 Home to over 80 cellar doors, you can taste some of the most awarded wines in the world and sumptuous local produce.

 One of our favourite activities to indulge in, is the chocolate and wine pairing experience at Elderton Wines Cellar Door.
-Their decadent tasting features a range of their wines paired with premium chocolates produced by one of Australia’s master chocolate makers.
+Because this decadent tasting features a range of their wines paired with premium chocolates produced by one of Australia’s master chocolate makers.
 We love this experience and at only $20 per person it’s a must do when in the region!

 Another amazing experience in the Barossa is to try your own birth year vintage Tawny directly from the barrel in a 1878 built wine cellar.
 Sip on a wine as old (or young) as you are, in the beautiful Seppeltsfield Winery.